 Millennial Guide to Buying Your First Home

-As a group, Millennials have developed behaviors that should serve you well when you decide to buy your first home.
+Millennials have developed certain behaviors that come in handy when it comes to buying a home.
 A willingness to do online research about anything and everything makes you an informed buyer in ways previous generations only dreamed about.
 You can take a virtual walk around your potential neighborhood, view dozens of interior and exterior photos of prospective homes, and get your mortgage without leaving the house.
-Here’s a concise guide to help you as you purchase your first home!
+Here’s a guide to help you as you purchase your first home!

 Know what's on your credit report

 It seems like every credit card is willing to tell you about your FICO scores, right in their mobile apps.
-Take it one step further and order a copy of your complete report from www.annualcreditreport.com.
+Take it one step further and order a copy of your complete report from My Free Credit Score.
 It’s completely free, so you should be doing this once per year anyway to check for fraud or mistakes.
 Now that you’re looking to buy a home your scores, debt ratio, and any derogatory information are under the microscope.
+If you see that your credit score isn't exactly where you'd like it to be it's recommended to wait six months to a year, make on-time payments and more than your minimum balance to boost up your credit score so you can be offered a lower interest rate by your lender.
+Credit repair services are also important to keep in mind if you're looking for extra help.

 Determine your price range